priestd09/corda/docs/source/key-concepts-node.rst

 The service hub
 ---------------
-Internally, the node has access to a much richer set of services than are exposed via RPC.

-These services are used during flow execution to coordinate ledger updates.
+Internally, the node has access to a rich set of services that are used during flow execution to coordinate ledger updates.
 The key services provided are:

 * Information on other nodes on the network and the services they offer
 * Access to the contents of the vault and the storage service